 Do browse other artists’ websites to get ideas!

-I am not affiliated with any of the website builders below but must admit I have been with Weebly for many years.
+I must admit I have been with Weebly for many years.
 I really like Squarespace as well but the cost has put me off so far.
 Although I have moved my site to WordPress I still run my mother-in-law’s business site via Weebly.
 I will explain why I like Weebly….

 Compare Website Builders